JPRA-Dev/ImageShare/README.md

 ## General informations
-Title       : "J'IMAGE" (my image sharing website)
+Title       : J'IMAGE (my image sharing website)

 Description : The objective of this project was to "non-identically" reproduce the Pinterest platform.